ftokarski/ftokarski.github.io/index.md

 ## About me

 I am a 2nd year PhD student in Economics at Stanford GSB.
-I am interested in mechanism design, strategic communication, and markets for information.
+I am interested in microeconomic theory, in particular mechanism design and optimal taxation.
 You can reach me at tokarski (at) stanford [dot] edu.
 My CV is [here](https://ftokarski.github.io/CV/FTCV.pdf).

 ## Working papers